Skip to content

 Use fieldwork and observational skills to compare and contrast Binfield to the seaside.

-Explore weather and climate in the United Kingdom
+Explore weather and climate in the United Kingdom, the Poles and near the Equator.

 Mostly integrated through the theme of The Great Fire of London